 - Prepare an accurate stage plan and send it to your venue in advance, bearing in mind distancing requirements and latest safety guidelines regarding your specific instrument

-- Consider whether greater amplification may be needed given the increased physical distance between artists, and between artists and audience
+- Consider whether greater amplification may be needed given the increased physical distance between artists

 - Bear in mind that fewer performers can help to lower the risk of infection

-- Come to an understanding with your venue/promoter about financial obligations, refund policy and participation requirements in the event of cancellation or adaptation of the performance due to COVID-19
+- Come to an understanding with your venue/promoter about financial obligations, refund policy and participation requirements in the event of cancellation or adaptation of the performance/recording due to COVID-19

-- The current advice is to avoid using public transport or sharing vehicles with people you do not live with where possible.
+- The current advice is to avoid using public transport where possible.
 This may need to be factored in to travel costs.

 - If using public transport or arranging your own accommodation, book in advance where possible due to reduced capacity

 - Request electronic payment

 - Make a rehearsal plan which minimises your in-person contact with fellow performers, e.g. talking on the phone in advance about musical/stylistic details, rehearsing in sub-groups

 - Consider rehearsing outside if possible

 - If rehearsing indoors, use the largest space available